GMT-458-Web-GIS/geogame-gdereli/README.md

 ## Closures
 * I used closures to manage the game timer, using the closure to access some variables so that it would update the time correctly.
 Thus, as time passed, I checked the value of the timeLeft variable.
 The closure allows each interval function to access the timeLeft variable so that each update occurs at the correct time.

+## Document Object Model
+1- Dynamic Loading of Flags:
+* At each stage of the game, the correct flags are generated as HTML elements and added to the DOM.
+This ensures that flags are constantly changing according to the user's correct guesses.<br>

+2- Score and Time Updates:
+* Game states such as score and time were instantly displayed in the DOM elements and feedback was given to the user.
+The score increased for each correct guess and decreased for each incorrect guess.

 ## How the Game will look?
 ![image](https://github.com/user-attachments/assets/8c817fe3-b240-44ec-adfb-d7769e9b6c88)